brainfoolong/rcon-web-admin/README.md

 The most powerful feature is that this web admin can run on a server, raspberry pi or another device that is online 24/7.
 It does all jobs for you, even if you are not connected to the interface.
 You can install it almost everywhere.

 So imagine you've set-up rcon web admin so that it check users for high ping, VAC status or chat filter.
 The RCON web admin does it 24/7 for you, no need to have a tool opened all the time.

-# Support me
-If you like to buy some coffee, i will appriciate it.
-You can do this on [Patreon](https://www.patreon.com/brainfoolong) or via [PayPal](https://www.paypal.me/brainfoolong)

 ## Features